News and Updates

 My dad always warned me not to make a promise that I couldn’t keep.
 I couldn’t keep my promise to keep this site updated monthly.
 I could blame it on a lot of things: being busy at my new job, COVID-19, moving into a house, moving the site to a new hosting provider, or any other excuse that I could utilize.
 But the truth of the matter is, regardless of the truth of each of those excuses, they were just that — excuses.

 I started a new project as well — writing a book!
 It will be called A Practical Guide to Set-Based Queries, co-authored by Alex Fleming.
 Apress will publish it, and they’ve been extremely helpful.
-It’s certainly a work-in-progress, but I’m excited about it!
+It’s a work in progress, but I’m excited about it!
 As more of the book takes shape, I’ll share more details.

 February 22, 2020